priyankashishodia/TodoList/README.md

 # TodoList
-A to-do list project to add, delete or strike through your day-to-day commitments.
+A to-do list with add, delete and strikethrough functionality.

-*Technologies - HTML5, CSS3, jQuery*
+*Technology stack - HTML5, CSS3, jQuery*